-All contributions to your IU-sponsored retirement plans end when you retire, but you have options for the funds in your accounts.
-During your final years of employment, you should meet with your investment vendor(s) on a regular basis to clarify any questions you may have about your accounts or your income options after retirement.
-Meetings with retirement planners from Fidelity and PERF are available at no cost to IU employees and retirees.
+University and employee contributions to IU-sponsored retirement plans end when you retire, but you have options for the funds in your accounts.
+During your final years of employment, you should meet with your investment vendor(s) on a regular basis to clarify any questions you may have about your accounts or investments.
+Meetings with retirement planners from Fidelity and PERF are available at no cost to IU employees and retirees, so it's important that you meet with them often and have a plan in place before you retire.

-Approximately 3-6 months prior to your retirement date you should contact your investment vendor(s) to review your account projections and request retirement applications.
+Approximately 3-6 months prior to your retirement date you should contact your investment vendor(s) to review your account projections and request a retirement application.

-- PERF participants: Contact INPRS at 844-464- 6777.
-You can also complete your retirement application by logging in to your account at inprs. voya.com (processing can take up to 90 days). - All other IU-sponsored retirement plans: Schedule an appointment with one of IU's dedicated Fidelity Workplace Financial Consultants at 800-642-7131.
-If you have funds remaining at TIAA, contact them at the number listed on your account statement.
+- PERF participants: Contact INPRS at 844-464-6777.
+You can also complete your retirement application by logging in to your online account (processing can take up to 90 days). - All other IU-sponsored retirement plans: Schedule an appointment with one of IU's dedicated Fidelity Workplace Financial Consultants at 800-642-7131.
+If you have funds remaining at TIAA, you can contact them at the number listed on your account statement.

-It's important to note that federal law requires you to start taking distributions from your retirement accounts by April 1 of the year following the later of the year you reach age 73 or the year you retire.
+It's important to note that federal law requires that you begin receiving at least a partial distribution from your retirement accounts on or before April 1 of the calendar year following the year you reach age 72 or terminate IU employment, whichever is later.
 This is known as a required minimum distribution or RMD.
 Failure to withdraw the required minimum distribution annually by the applicable deadline can result in substantial tax penalties.